 Make sure that auditd and journald are enabled and configured, and that the logs they generate are properly compressed.

 Auditd generates event logs in the system (date, time, type, number of access attempts, imports, exports and so on).
-Journald collects and centralizes all the system logs and helps manage the various log sources.
+Journald collects and centralizes all the system logs.

 - you cannot log in as an administrator